pripakhotness81/notes/README.md

 # 2024-02-16
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive for simplicity in design and implementation.
 Clear, concise code is easier to read, understand, debug, and maintain.
 Complexity often breeds bugs and confusion; simplicity fosters clarity and efficiency.
 Always aim to reduce complexity whenever possible, whether by breaking down large functions into smaller, reusable ones or choosing straightforward algorithms over convoluted ones.
 Remember that your code will be read and modified more times than it's written, so write it with future maintainers in mind."

+# 2024-02-17
+- Today's programming wisdom is to be a lifelong learner, constantly updating your skills and knowledge to stay current with the latest technologies and trends.
+This involves reading blogs, articles, and research papers, attending conferences and workshops, participating in online forums and communities, as well as learning new programming languages and frameworks.
+By staying up-to-date, you can better understand the industry and make more informed decisions about your career and projects.

+Another important aspect of programming wise is problem-solving.
+When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with solutions.
+Practice debugging and refactoring code, which can help you identify and fix errors more efficiently.
+Finally, always keep an open mind and be willing to learn from your mistakes and the experiences of others.